Materials Science Technology

 Train for engineering technician jobs specializing in aerospace composites manufacturing or prepare to pursue a bachelor's degree in programs that have been developed in response to demand from local employers.
 Classes introduce students to materials science, composite materials, and engineering design.
 Gain experience in hands-on state of the art labs.

 |More Edmonds Community College videos|

 Begin by taking the technical courses required for a job in the field with the option to pursue a bachelor’s degree.
-Students may choose to pursue a Bachelor of Science degree in engineering technology or technical management with after completing the two-year degree program.
+Students may choose to pursue a bachelor of science degree in engineering technology or technical management after completing the two-year degree program.